rostovks94/PokeAPI-Integration-Project/README.md

 ## Overview
 Welcome to PokeAdventure, an interactive web application that allows you to explore the world of Pokémon.
 This application provides detailed information about your favorite Pokémon, including their abilities, types, and evolutionary paths.
 Additionally, you can simulate battles to see how your Pokémon perform in combat.
+This project was completed as part of a bootcamp training program, demonstrating the practical application of skills learned in web development, including front-end and back-end technologies.

 ## Features